SimVascular/simvascular.github.io-archive/source/documentation/quickguide/_getting_started.md

 The <a href="#introduction"> Introduction </a> section describes important SimVascular concepts.
 The following <a href="#gui"> GUI </a> section then describes the SimVascular graphical user interface (GUI) and its basic functionality.
-The last <a href="#tutorial"> Tutorial</a> section demonstrating the steps in the SimVascular image-based modeling pipeline, from medical image data segmentation to patient-specific blood flow simulation.
+The last <a href="#tutorial"> Tutorial</a> section demonstrates the steps in the SimVascular image-based modeling pipeline, from medical image data segmentation to patient-specific blood flow simulation.
 A model of an aorta and two iliac arteries is created from medical imaging data.
 A finite element mesh is then generated from the model and used in a CFD simulation to simulate blood flow in the arteries.